CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

-# Lab 09: Implementing operational monitoring in hybrid scenarios
+# Lab: Implementing operational monitoring in hybrid scenarios

 ## Lab Objectives
 In this lab, you will complete the following tasks: